DiamondLightSource/pythonSoftIOC/docs/how-to/use-autosave-in-an-ioc.rst

 up, note that this applies even when ``autosave`` is ``False``.

-The field values get written into a yaml-formatted file containing key-value pairs, by default the keys are the same as the record name passed as the first argument to the `builder.<RECORD_TYPE>()` call, excluding the device name specified in the `builder.SetDeviceName()` call.
+The field values get written into a yaml-formatted file containing key-value pairs, by default the keys are the same as the full PV name, including any device name specified in :func:`~softioc.builder.SetDeviceName()`.

-Autosave is disabled by default until `autosave.configure()` is called.
+Autosave is disabled by default until :func:`~softioc.autosave.configure()` is called.
 The first two arguments, ``directory`` and ``name`` are required.
 Backup files are periodically written into ``directory`` with the name ``<name>.softsav`` every ``save_period`` seconds, set to 30.0 by default.
 The directory must exist, and should be configured with the appropriate read/write permissions for the user running the IOC.

-IOC developers should only need to interface with autosave via the `autosave.configure()` method and the ``autosave`` and ``autosave_fields`` keyword arguments, all other module members are intended for internal use only.
+IOC developers should only need to interface with autosave via the :func:`~softioc.autosave.configure()` method and the ``autosave`` and ``autosave_fields`` keyword arguments.
+Alternatively, PVs can be instantiated inside the :class:`~softioc.autosave.Autosave()` context manager, which automatically passes the arguments ``autosave`` and ``autosave_fields`` to any PVs created inside the context manager.
+If the PV already has ``autosave_fields`` set, the lists of fields get combined.
+All other module members are intended for internal use only.

-In normal operation, loading from a backup is performed once during the `builder.LoadDatabase()` call, periodic saving to the backup file begins when `softioc.iocInit()` is called, provided that any PVs are configured to be saved.
+In normal operation, loading from a backup is performed once during the :func:`~softioc.builder.LoadDatabase()` call, periodic saving to the backup file begins when :func:`~softioc.softioc.iocInit()` is called, provided that any PVs are configured to be saved.
+Currently, manual loading from a backup at runtime after ioc initialisation is not supported.
 Saving only occurs when any of the saved field values have changed since the last save.
 Users are discouraged from manually editing the backup files while the IOC is running so that the internal state of the autosave thread is consistent with